lnferris/ocean_data_tools/README.md

 The ethos of ocean_data_tools is to build data objects (e.g. argo, cruise, hycom, woa, wod, woa) and call general functions on these objects.

-Email Laur Ferris (lnferris@vims.edu) if you find a bug and we’ll get it fixed.
+Please email Laur Ferris (lnferris@alum.mit.edu.edu) if you find a bug.

 ## Demos